By: Gabriele Amersbach*

 If you have a say about the restaurant, check the restaurant’s menu on-line so you know what to expect and can make decisions accordingly.
-Choose a place that offers a range of healthy food options, from fresh vegetables to lean meats, minus heavy sauces or butter-drenched cooking styles.
+Choose a place that offers a range of healthy food options, from fresh vegetables to lean meats and fish, minus heavy sauces or butter-drenched cooking styles.
 Many restaurants are now also offering vegetarian, vegan, and gluten-free options.

 Make special requests